-Students can seek personal assistance from counselors in the Division of Student Services (789-1730), Eastern Shore Community Service Board's Emergency Crisis Hotline (442-7707), the Coalition Against Domestic Violence (787-1329), or the Light House Ministries (787-2535).
-The College will take reasonable steps to maintain confidentiality for the victim and for the accused.
-The student may request a change in academic setting from an Academic Advisor after an alleged assault, if such changes are available.
+Students can seek personal assistance from counselors in the Office of Student Services (757.789.1730), Eastern Shore Community Service Board's Emergency Crisis Hotline (757.442.7707), the Coalition Against Domestic Violence (757.787.1329), or the Light House Ministries (757.787.2535).
+The College will take all reasonable steps to maintain confidentiality for the victim and for the accused.
+The student may request a change in academic setting from an academic advisor after an alleged assault, if such changes are available.